Theldus/libag/bindings/python/README.md

 It is also important to note that builds for Python 2 and 3 are not compatible with each other, i.e., a `_libag.so` compiled for Python 2 only works on Python 2, and vice versa.

+#### Notes about '`python-config`':
+Some systems (such as Ubuntu) do not provide Python headers by default, and consequently don't provide the `python-config` tool either.
+In these cases, it is necessary to install the package `python-dev` (for Python 2) or `python3-dev` (for Python 3).

+Package names and installation method may vary from distribution to distribution.

 ## Usage
 Since Python is not C, there are some slight differences in usage between the